Mitsubishi Galant VR-4: Seventh generation (E84A/E74A)

 For 1992, the emergence of the homologated Lancer Evolution meant that the top-spec Galant VR-4 was no longer constrained by sporting regulations.
 The new generation thus became a less overtly competition oriented vehicle.
 The existing, proven 4WD transmission was carried over, in keeping with Mitsubishi's reputation for performance-enhancing technology, but the old inline-four was superseded by a smoother twin-turbo 2.0-litre V6, and mated either to a conventional five-speed manual, or a four-speed INVECS auto complete with "fuzzy logic", which allowed the transmission to adapt to the driver's style and road conditions "on the fly".
 It was capable of accelerating from 0–60 mph (97 km/h) in about 6.5 seconds, and if derestricted could reach about 140 mph.

-Variants of the VR-4 using the same engine and drivetrain were sold in Japan as the Eterna XX-4 liftback (1992) and Galant Sports GT liftback (1994–96) and the Evo 3 1994.
+Variants of the VR-4 using the same engine and drivetrain were sold in Japan as the Eterna XX-4 liftback (1992) and the Galant Sports GT liftback (1994–96).

+In 1994, the Galant VR-4 received a facelift sporting a new front bumper, new tail lights, new 15 inch wheels, and a high rise spoiler, the window glass were also changed from a brownish shade to greenish shade.
+Inside, the Galant featured a new seat pattern, and a new climate control similar to the ones used in the Lancer Evolution IV, V, and VI.